joshuar/go-hass-agent/docs/device/sensors.md

 context and loading it with the right information.

 The `updateCh` will be the channel you use to send the sensor data that implements the `hass.SensorUpdate` interface.

 Within this function, you should create the sensors you want to report to Home Assistant and set up a way to send updates.
 You will want:

 - A way to get the sensor data you need.
 Most likely stored in a struct.
 - Ensure this data struct meets the `hass.SensorUpdate` interface requirements.
-- Pass the data struct through the `updateCh` channel as needed where it will be tracked and sent to Home Assistant by the agent.
+- Pass the data struct through the `updateCh` channel as required where it will be tracked and sent to Home Assistant by the agent.

 How this is achieved will vary and can be done in any way.
 For example, the battery sensor data is manifested by listening for DBus signals that indicate a battery property has changed.

 ## Sensor tracking